My sister lives on Oahu.

 I honestly have no idea what we did before oil came in a sprayable form.
 The ability to evenly mist a breadcrumb-coated ingredient with oil changed the game.

-Instead of lowering each shrimp into a bubbling tub of oil, I unapologetically shower them with cooking spray and give them a ride in the oven until golden brown.
+Instead of lowering each shrimp into a bubbling tub of oil, or bathing them in an indulgent sauce of lemon butter, I unapologetically shower them with cooking spray and give them a ride in the oven until golden brown.
 Flipping each juicy morsel about halfway through baking allows both sides to crisp to perfection.

 Not only does baking save a boatload of calories, but the end result is lighter and far more refreshing than frying.